Ocean heat waves impact weather and take a toll on marine organisms

-September was the warmest on record globally (1.02 degree Fahrenheit above normal, essentially tied with 2016), and especially warm in the central and eastern United States and Arctic region.
-This continued a trend toward hotter weather worldwide set records in June and July.
+September was the warmest on record globally (1.02 degree Fahrenheit above normal, essentially tied with 2016), and especially warm in the central and eastern United States and Arctic.
+This continued a trend of hotter weather that set world records in June and July (NOAA).

 Global ocean temperatures are climbing twice as fast in the past quarter-century compared to the earlier times in tandem with rising global temperatures.